 There has been a running joke in the family since the Wife and I got together.
 The joke is that our televisions are broken, they won’t tune a channel that has a sporting event on it.
 Neither of us has any real interest in sports.

 My father watched every football game that was broadcast back when I was a kid.
-There was also only one TV set in the house (dating myself, I’m sure) so if I wanted to watch TV, I had to watch what dad was watching. …And it was generally sports.
-I never had any interest in the game, but after several years of being forced to watch football, I got a pretty good grasp of what was going on.
+There was also only one TV set in the house (dating myself, I’m sure) so if I wanted to watch TV, I had to watch what dad was watching; and what he was watching was generally sports unless it was detective shows.
+I never had any interest in football, but after several years of being forced to watch the game, I got a pretty good grasp of what was going on.
 I can carry on a conversation with those who have a sports affliction similar to my father’s, so most people don’t realize that I can’t stand watching sports on TV (in fact can’t stand most sports at all) and would rather be doing anything else.